fluxcd/website/content/en/docs/deploy-manage-flux/bootstrap/gitlab.md

 ---
-title: "Gitlab"
+title: "Bootstrap Flux on GitLab"
-description: Bootstrap flux with GitLab
+linkTitle: GitLab
 ---

 ## Before you begin